DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 	    cold, replace with a different blaster.

      * SPI readback errors: This error means that the software is unable to verify the chip is properly initialized by reading back the values from a register.
-This is the most common reason for chip failure in the cold is mostly due to socket problems not the chip.
+This is the most common reason for chip failure in the cold and is mostly due to socket problems not the chip.
 You can try gently tapping on the chip and clicking on "Re-setup Board", but it is difficult to recover from.
 Move on to the next chip and leave this chip to be retested another time with another socket board.